 Neil’s PhD research concerned assessing how human rights are upheld during the time individuals are held for police interviews.
 It evaluated the protections afforded by Articles 3 and 6 of the European Convention on Human Rights within this setting.
 This research was conducted under the supervision of Professor Brice Dickson and Professor Rory O’Connell.

-Neil is Module Chair of W102 Law: Concepts and Perspectives and W820 Exploring Legal Meaning.
+Neil is Module Chair of W102 Law: Concepts and Perspectives.
+He is also a member of the Open Justice team.

-Neil is on the executive board of the Socio-Legal Studies Association, holding the position of secretary, and is a member of the International Association of Legal Ethics.
+Neil is on the executive board of the Socio-Legal Studies Association, holding the position of Honorary Secretary.